Introduction

 - the abolition of the death penalty (Protocol 13)

-How these rights apply in individual countries is complex as domestic laws are not the same, some countries have not signed up to all of them and there are exemptions in particular circumstances.
-For example the right to liberty is not absolute.
+The way some rights apply is complex, for example the right to liberty is not absolute.
 Your liberty can be taken away in certain circumstances such as when you break laws that could result in a prison sentence.

-Rights under the Convention are protected by the European Court of Human Rights but only after cases have been taken to the highest courts in the individual country.
-The European Court may rule that a particular action was illegal under European Human Rights Law but sometimes the ruling is less concrete than that.
-Some European Court rulings are “guidance” rather than law.
+Rights under the Convention are protected by the European Court of Human Rights but only after cases have been taken to the highest court in your country.
+The European Court may rule that a particular action was illegal under European Human Rights Law but sometimes the ruling is clear; some European Court rulings are “guidance” rather than law.

 United Nations Convention on the Rights of Persons With Disabilities